 The first cattle drive occurs in Matagorda County, the beeves destined for New Orleans markets.
 Initially these long-horned Iberian cattle, brought by the Spanish, roamed freely on the Texas prairie.
 They quickly carry the brand of cattlemen, and by 1850 there are 35,000 head in Matagorda County.

-A Canal Through Spread Oaks
+A Steamboat Passes by Spread Oaks

 The Rooster Comes to Texas

-A confident but broke young man arrives in Port Lavaca as a stowaway on a schooner that originates in Rhode Island.
+A confident but insolvent young man arrives in Port Lavaca as a stowaway on a schooner that originates in Rhode Island.
 With plenty of bluster but no experience to match, he appears at a ranch in search of work as a cowboy.
 His name is Abel H. “Shanghai” Pierce.
 Thirty years later he owns much of Matagorda County, one of the largest cattle herds in Texas, banks, and a railroad.

 Return of the Tempests